Are you looking for people to take part in your research?

-Following your initial enquiry, you will be asked to complete a short application form and return it along with appropriate study documentation.
+Following your initial enquiry, you will be asked to complete a short application form and return it with appropriate study documentation.
 This might include the protocol or patient information sheet.
-For clinical studies appropriate ethics approvals must be in place to recruit via this method.

 Contacting us at the earliest opportunity means that we are able to advise on the best way for you to include the Research for the Future service in your recruitment strategy.

 We use the information you provide to promote your opportunity in a range of ways, which might include:

 - Sending an invitation to volunteers using our unique ‘consent for approach’ database.
 This outlines the opportunity, commitment and any specific characteristics of the population required (for example health condition, certain medications, ability to use smartphone apps etc).
 The invite is sent to volunteers who meet the broad inclusion criteria.
 If interested, the volunteer will contact the researcher directly to enquire about participation.
 We never pass any volunteer details to researchers/research teams.
 Opportunities are usually emailed to volunteers.
 We can contact volunteers by telephone or post, although costs would need to be covered by the research team.

 For clinical studies you will need to make sure these are included as part of the recruitment strategy

 We are able to explore tailored recruitment support, for example participant eligibility screening, telephone interviews and targeted social media campaigns.
 Contact us to discuss your specific requirements.

 You can read more about some of the ways we’ve supported research teams on the Case Studies page.